UniversityofCambridgeMuseums/research-hub/_casestudies/whipplefakes.md

 permalink: /projects/whipplefakes
 ---

-# Are there fakes in the Whipple Museum?

-Are there fakes scientific instruments hiding in our collections, and if so, how do we identify them?
+## Are there fake scientific instruments hiding in the Whipple Museum's collections, and if so, how do we identify them?

 ## Project overview